cbedin/cbedin.github.io/index.md

 i presented a poster and wrote a [proceedings paper](https://guarant.cz/icphs2023/399.pdf) for the international congress of phonetic sciences (icphs), applying exemplar theory and modeling to this phenomenon. additionally, i have presented another analysis at the variation and language processing (valp) conference where i used heirarchical clustering to look at listener variation.

+i also presented on this work as part of ucsb's grad slam, which is a competition in which graduate students create three-minute public-facing presentations about their research. my talk was the runner-up in the humanities and fine arts division, and is [available to watch online](https://vimeo.com/924279645)! (password: GradSlam2024)

 <div class="cv-table-wrapper"><table>
 <tr>
     <td>June 2024</td>